mariahazmir/TuneScribe/README.md

 ### Smooth Error Handling
 If we can’t find enough songs, no worries!
 We’ll let you know with a friendly message and some suggestions.

-### Fun UI Design
-The whole app is designed to keep things light and engaging:
-- **Dark Theme**: Inspired by Spotify’s own look, with our twist.
-- **Loading Screen**: Keeps you in the loop while your playlist is in the oven.
-- **Playful Language**: We’re all about having fun here, from titles to buttons.

 ## 🎧 Conclusion